Nav More

 What Is the Purpose of a Second Opinion?

 Patients often ask what the purpose of a second opinion is and when they should seek one.
 The reasons for seeking a second opinion vary and may be different for every patient.
-Some common reasons include interpersonal difficulties in the patient-physician relationship, the treatment options presented to the patient do not align with his or her treatment goals, or the patient has a particularly serious or rare condition that he or she feels can benefit from seeking more expertise.
+Some common reasons include interpersonal difficulties in the patient-physician relationship, the treatment options presented to the patient do not align with his or her treatment goals, or the patient has a particularly serious or rare condition that he or she feels can benefit from seeking more expertise from a top neurosurgeon.
 Ultimately, a second opinion can provide more confidence in your care plan and this confidence can be very reassuring and worthwhile.

 Interpersonal difficulties may arise when a patient feels that they are not being listened to or that their physician does not share their core values.
 The patient-physician relationship is often intimate and requires mutual respect.
 Seeking a second opinion can help someone find a physician they fully trust.
 Patients may also feel that the treatment option presented does not meet their goals and expectations.
 Patient goals are variable, and a second opinion can help a patient find a physician who best aligns with their expectations.